Dartmouth's Winter Carnival and Visiting Hanover

 The breakfast menu surprised us with some unusual options and we both ordered the chef's specialty, Eggs Benedict on a potato cake instead of English muffin with delicious applewood-smoked bacon replacing the Canadian bacon.
 The eggs were perfectly cooked, and the mild hollandaise helped the flavors to blend beautifully in each bite.
 My tea was served in a wide covered cup resting on an oval bamboo tray, which was a nice touch.

-From our window we had gotten a sneak preview of Dartmouth Winter Carnival's (Feb.
-7–10) main snow sculpture on the Green, but after breakfast we donned boots and scarves to find the rest scattered around the campus.
+From our window we had gotten a sneak preview of Dartmouth Winter Carnival's (2014 date TBD) main snow sculpture on the Green, but after breakfast we donned boots and scarves to find the rest scattered around the campus.
 The reception desk gave us a schedule of the weekend's activities, so we made a note to get back in time for the human sled dog race.
 Legend has it that the carnival began - just over a century ago - as a way to lure students from women's colleges to the then all-male campus in mid-winter.

 Facing the hotel from across the Green is Baker Library, where we stopped to tour the 3,200 square feet of wall illuminated by one of the country's finest cycles of mural art, "Epic of American Civilization," by Mexican muralist Jose Clemente Orozco.